The HyperTexts

 forgetting their own . . .

-The haiku below by the Japanese poet Takaha Shugyo, who was born in 1930 and lived through World War II, might have been written for the victims, using flowers as metaphors for the fragile lives of innocents:
+This haiku by the Japanese poet Takaha Shugyo, who was born in 1930 and lived through World War II, might have been written for the victims, using flowers as metaphors for the fragile lives of innocents:

 Oh, fallen camellias,